How can we cram the taste of an entire cinnamon roll in one or two bites? With Gluten Free Cinnamon Roll Cake Pops of course!

-- White chocolate–I don’t use “real” white chocolate for cake pops.
+- White chocolate--I don't use "real" white chocolate for cake pops.
 I buy a bag of white chocolate coating.
 Just be sure your coating is gluten free because some (Wilton) are manufactured with wheat/gluten.
-Choco Maker is a brand I use frequently and I love the taste and the texture.
-I get it at Walmart.
-Once melted, the chocolate is not gloppy and thick like I’ve seen Wilton and others to be in the past.
+Merckens is a brand I use frequently and I love the taste and the texture, but I haven't been able to find it on Amazon recently so I recently bought this brand.
+Once melted, the chocolate is not gloppy and thick like I've seen Wilton and others to be in the past.
 If the brand you use is gloppy, I would suggest getting some paramount crystals or adding a little bit of vegetable shortening to thin it out.

-- Styrofoam florist’s board–I buy a large block of foam flora board that’s used for arranging silk flowers 9not the ones that are meant for fresh flowers).
+- Styrofoam florist's board--I buy a large block of foam flora board that's used for arranging silk flowers (not the ones that are meant for fresh flowers).
 You can find these at Walmart and definitely at any craft store.
-This is the one I use and I’ve had it now for about a year.
-I’ve used it over and over again, placing the lollipops in the same holes.

 - Cinnamon and sugar mixed together (for topping)